|

 Some scholars are inclined to call the Bishnupriya Manipuri language to to be a dialect of Bengali or Assamese which was truly irresponsible.
 Dr. Suniti kumar Chatterjee, a recognized Bangle phonetician, listed the BPM language to be a dialect of Bengali whereas, Dr. Maheswer Neog claimed it as a dialect of Assamese.
 Both being not keen on the matter, did not do justice to Bishnupriya Manipuri people and the language.
 Their assumptions later caused contradiction about the origin of Bishnupriya Manipuri language.
 But the assumptions were proved to be baseless, illogical and injustice according to scientific research and observation of morphology, vocables and phonology of BPM language-

 Firstly, mere similarities of a few elements are not sufficient to prove that BPM is a dialect of one or that other language.
 Secondly, Dr. Chatterjee in his phonetic analysis, had used a peculiar version of Bishnupriya Manipuri language, which is much different from the original BPM language that is being spoken by the Bishnupriya Manipuri locality in Assam, Tripura, Manipur or Bangladesh .
 Lines like "Manu agor Puto Dugo asil...." are not syntactically and grammatically the correct form of BPM.
-Thirdly, There are a numerous dissimilarities between Bengali /Assamese and BPM such as –
+Thirdly, There are a numerous dissimilarities between Bengali /Assamese and BPM

 - The difference in verbal forms according to difference in gender. e.g. He goes = Ta jarga, She goes = tei jeiriga.